Convex relaxation approaches for high-dimensional optimal transport: Introduction

 \subsection{Curse of dimensionality}

 Despite its promise, applying OT in high dimensions remains difficult.
-The computational cost grows quickly with dimension, and the number of samples needed to estimate OT scales exponentially \cite{fournier2015rate,dudley1969speed,weed2019sharp}.
+The computational cost grows quickly with sample size, and the sample size needed to estimate OT scales exponentially with dimension \cite{fournier2015rate,dudley1969speed,weed2019sharp}.
 This creates a major obstacle for large-scale machine learning and data science, where data often lie in very high-dimensional spaces.
 To mitigate this, several dimension-reduction strategies have been proposed.

 One popular approach is to use \emph{neural network parameterizations} of transport maps or of the Kantorovich potentials (the dual variables in OT) \cite{makkuva2020optimal,korotin2022neural,mokrov2021large}.
 These methods are widely applied in generative modeling, but their training involves non-convex optimization and thus lacks strong theoretical guarantees.